 This doesn’t mean you don’t have a special bond with your cat.
 Cats are affectionate creatures—they just vary in their requirement for human attention.
-Some cats enjoy their alone time, while others prefer the constant company of their human family.
+Some cats enjoy alone time, while others prefer the constant company of their human family.

 But some experts disagree with the Lincoln study.
 According to Tim Link, animal expert and President of Wagging Tails, cats do, in fact, suffer from separation anxiety.
 Just like dogs, they’re apprehensive when we leave the house, and they want reassurance that we’ll return at the pre-arranged hour.